rpa-dev/rpa-website/src/pages/admissions/index.md

 main:
   heading: Tours
   description: >-
-    Schedule Of Visits For Parents Of Preschool Age Children ;;Winter 2020 ;;nl;;Thursday, January 23, 2020 at 9:30am ;;Location:  Room 13 (on the lower level of the church) ;;nl;;and ;;nl;;Tuesday, January 28, 2020 at
-    7:30pm ;;Location: Chapel (main level of the church)
+    Virtual Open House and Information Night Sessions ;;Winter 2021 ;;nl;;Thursday, February 11, 2021 at 6:30 pm;; Thursday, February 18, 2021
+    at 6:30 pm
 ---
 On both dates, we will start with an information session about the school and the registration process.
-We will then proceed to visit all of the classroom areas.
-On Thursday, the Director will conduct the session and classes will be visited.
-On Tuesday, a teacher and current parent will also be present, but classes will not be in session.
-Forms will be available at both sessions.
-Parents are welcome to attend a tour but are not required to do so in order to submit an application.
+We will then discuss the COVID Protocols in Place for the Upcoming School Year.

-**All forms and envelopes need to be submitted no later than January 30, 2020 at 1pm in order to be included in the lottery for class openings.**
+**All forms and envelopes need to be submitted no later than Monday, April 14, 2021 at 1pm in order to be included in the lottery for class openings.**

-Please make childcare arrangements for your children during the time you desire to visit.

 For your convenience, a downloadable PDF version of the registration form is available below.
 Click to view, save, and print the registration form.

-Please call ([703.538.6232](tel:+17035386232)) or email ([rwlp@copper.net](rwlp@copper.net)) and indicate which day you will attend so that sufficient materials are available.
+Please call ([703.538.6232](tel:+17035386232)) or email ([rwlp@copper.net](rwlp@copper.net)) if ab=ny questions.
 If leaving a message, please leave your name, phone number and the age of your child.

 We look forward to meeting you.
 Thank you for your interest.

-_Martha Foster, Director_
+*Sue O'Donnell, Director*